OrgFlow/docs/content/reference/commands/env-snapshot-list.md

 ## Description

 List every @concept_snapshot for a given @concept_environment and @concept_backinggitbranch.
-By default, only snapshots that are associated with the environment's current Git branch are displayed, but this can be overridden with the `--showAllBranches` switch.
+By default, only snapshots that are associated with the environment's current Git branch are displayed, but this can be overridden with the `--showAllBranches` switch (for cases where you've used @concept_branchswitching).
 Listed snapshots are ordered by their number, descending (i.e. most recent first).

 ## Options